-Social Media without the Internet has two mediums: the wearable and the live performance.
-These two aspects were created to invigorate and inform each other.
+These two aspects, the wearable and the live performance, were created to invigorate and inform each other.
 The interactive part of the wearable functions as a collector to amass data from interactions with participants, while the performance works to make that interaction happen.
 The wearable is designed as a blazer, an informal suit jacket without matching pants, that looks casual enough to be worn with other street-style clothing.
-In the gallery setting, there is live video of the jacket wearer and participants interacting streaming on monitors, which represents broadcast of interaction between users on social media.
+In the gallery setting, there is live video of the jacket wearer and participants interacting streaming on monitors, which represents the broadcast of interaction between users on social media.
 However, without the Internet, the live stream operates as a “local area network” only.

-The project addresses a new additional sense of human—“digital sense” —in a contemporary world, where digital technology is a new method of communication in daily life.
+The project addresses a new additional human sense—the “digital sense” —in a contemporary world where digital technology is a new method of communication in daily life.
 Digital sense is an organism’s developed intelligent capacity that provides information to perceive contemporary data, which is sharpened by social media.
-With today’s technology, people have a new method of connectivity to both other humans and to machines, which has shown that there are still many perspectives on things that have never been seen or thought of before due to humans’ limitations of perception.
-The thesis proposes that when humans use the digital sense with any of their five traditional recognized senses (according to western philosophy where it classifies human’s basic senses into five categories) they can absorbedly perceive contemporary data, especially Internet’s data.
-For example, social media users may have better understandings of the contemporary methods of interaction, such as meme-creating and GIF-searching, hidden text-messages meanings, and expressions or contents of emoji combinations.
+With today’s technology, people have access to a new method of connectivity both to other humans and to machines, which has shown that there are still many perspectives on things that have never been seen or thought of before due to humans’ limitations of perception.
+The project proposes that when humans use the digital sense with any of their five traditional recognized senses (according to western philosophy, which classifies human’s basic senses into five categories), they can perceive contemporary data, especially Internet data, by absorption.
+For example, social media users may have a better understanding of contemporary methods of interaction, such as meme-creating and GIF-searching, hidden text-message meanings, and expressions or content of emoji combinations.

-For brief information about another work: “Signal Moods,” please click here.
+For brief information about another work, “Signal Moods,” please click here.